+“Purchase order” items are defined by Articles R. 2162-13 and R.2162-14 of the CCP and are executed as and when said purchase orders are issued.]

 Term of the Contract

-The term of the Contract is months from its award to the Contractor by Expertise France.
+The term of the Contract is 08 months from its award to the Contractor by Expertise France.